Skip to content

 storeObject storage APINone (404 if not found)

-staticStatic file server{path}/index.html
+staticStatic file server{path}.html{path}/index.html

 spaSingle-page application/index.html